asukiaaa/interval_loop_manager/README.md

 # Interval Loop Manager
-A jQuery class to manage a loop with some interval.
+A class to manage a loop with some interval.

 # Purpose
 I want set a loop with some interval.